 - Wrong number of gymnasts

 - Fall

 - Line violations (stepping out of the floor-area)

-- Movement corresponding to music
+- Movement not corresponding to music

+- Missing Dynamic execution

-Movements corresponding to the music
+Movements not corresponding to the music

 This requirement is about using the full picture of the music and not only as a metronome.
 We use the expression "see what you hear and hear what you see", meaning that the movements should enhance the dynamics of the music.
 For more guidance in how to use the music see the separate section about music.